Tempo logotype

 • Quick time-to-value via modular deployment on the Atlassian Marketplace.

-• Financial governance on delivery work: CapEx/OpEx, labor cost, budget vs. actuals, and project profitability.
+• Financial governance on delivery work: CapEx/OpEx, labor cost, budget vs. actuals, revenue and cost forecasting, and project and portfolio profitability.

-• Capacity realism on Jira artifacts through planned vs. actual dashboards.
+• Capacity realism on Jira artifacts through availability-based planning (hours, holidays, and PTO) with individual and team planned vs. actual dashboards.

 Ideal customer for each tool